 The Chobe River Front holds abundant wildlife due to the permanent source of water the Chobe River provides.
 Sightings are best during the dry season (May to October) where water is scarce away from the river.
 In the rainy winter season (November to April) game is much less concentrated at the river as the animals spread throughout the greater area of Chobe National Park due to availability of surface water in seasonal pans.
 This dispersal enables the vegetation along the river banks to recover from the massive herds that graze there in the dry months.
 The summer rains bring beautiful wild flowers, exquisite scenery, impressive bird life and an abundance of young animals, usually born around November/December.

 As with Chobe, sightings are best during the dry season months (May to October) when large herds of elephant and buffalo move in to make the most of the permanent water and good grazing.
 Wild dogs start denning in Linyanti from June and can easily be found for three to four months afterwards as they hunt from their den.
 Birdwatching is usually best between October and January.
-However, the beautiful carmine bee-eaters are most abundant between July and November when they congregate around their nest holes.
+The beautiful carmine bee-eaters are most abundant between September and December when they congregate around their nest holes.

 Game viewing is best during and shortly after good summer rains in the rainy season (November to March) as the harsh landscape turns into a flourishing paradise and rainwater accumulates in seasonal waterholes on the pans.
 Thousands of antelopes can be seen in the lush grazing areas, closely followed by hungry predators such as the elusive brown hyena, often seen around campsites after dark.
 The sunset during this time of the year reveals a red fireball which is seen behind scattered acacia trees in a classic postcard image.